 Underline : Indicates matter added to previous Master Plan.
-Page 76 DRAFT Dated 2017-12-18
+Page 81 DRAFT Dated 2017-12-18

-- Continue seasonal removal of leaves and debris from drainage swales. - Conduct periodic inspections of swales and critical drainage points, with additional inspections particularly prior to predicted heavy rainfall. - Convert paved swales to grassy swales, where practical and with due consideration of possible impacts on basements of adjacent homes, to promote natural filtering. - Work with County to increase stormwater flow capacity under Railroad Street and the railroad tracks to improve drainage for Morgan Park. - Monitor effectiveness of recently installed stormwater catch basin intended to slow the heavy flow of stormwater and waterborne debris entering the Town's West Woods from the neighboring apartment development under County jurisdiction. - Schedule periodic trash collections in West Woods to remove debris along borders and from improved stormwater catch basin on the Town's northern boundary; coordinate efforts to include volunteers from Town and the apartment development. - Continue to consult with experts in streambed restoration to develop and implement restoration in the West Woods necessitated by years of excessive stormwater flows resulting from Countyapproved development; evaluate lessons learned by other jurisdictions; implement and enhance streamflow controls using downed wood and other heavy natural materials.
+- Incoroprate stormwater management provisions into the procedures for issuance of building permits, including permits for construction on Town property. - Continue seasonal removal of leaves and debris from drainage swales. - Conduct periodic inspections of swales and critical drainage points, with additional inspections particularly prior to predicted heavy rainfall. - Convert paved swales to grassy swales, where practical and with due consideration of possible impacts on basements of adjacent homes, to promote natural filtering. - Work with County to increase stormwater flow capacity under Railroad Street and the railroad tracks to improve drainage for Morgan Park. - Monitor effectiveness of the recently installed stormwater catch basin intended to slow the heavy flow of stormwater and waterborne debris entering the Town's West Woods from the neighboring apartment development under County jurisdiction. - Schedule periodic trash collections in West Woods to remove debris along borders and from improved stormwater catch basin on the Town's northern boundary; coordinate efforts to include volunteers from Town and the apartment development. - Continue to consult with experts in streambed restoration to develop and implement restoration in the West Woods necessitated by years of excessive stormwater flows resulting from County\approved development; evaluate lessons learned by other jurisdictions; implement and enhance streamflow controls using downed wood and other heavy natural materials.